-Walking Events in Ontario - 2019
+Walking Events in Ontario

 Scheduled Events are most often single-day events prepared for a specific date, time and location, and usually done only once per event.
-Ontario walking clubs have organized 50 or more such scheduled events for 2019.
+Ontario walking clubs have organized 40 or more such scheduled events for 2020.
 Most distances vary from 5 km (1 hour of walking) through 10 - 12 km (2 hours+ walking).
 There are also a couple of walks that may be done on two-day excursions.

 Permanent Trails are multi-day walking courses, usually offering 5 km and 10 km distances, or sometimes a bit more.
 They are sponsored by the Ontario clubs and the CVF Director.
 These walking routes are accessible for 60 to 365 days per year.
 Many have a start point such as a store or restaurant, where a self-registration box is held.
 The Ontario Director has 24 Permanent Trails in locations across Ontario where there is no self-registration box, so mail-in and online registration are offered.
 To register and receive the instructions, the walker contacts the Director by email or the Secretary-Treasurer through an online form.
 When the walk has been completed, the walker remits his/her fee ($2.00), after which the Director will mail the IVV/CVF Award, or the Secretary-Treasurer will send an electronic copy of same.

-Gateway Walkers (North Bay) King's Town Trekkers (Kingston)
+(North Bay) (Kingston)

-Ontario Director's Permanent Trails 2019 - All Regions
+Ontario Director's Permanent Trails 2021 - All Regions

 (Director's Walks only)

 Our walks are organized by experienced leaders, all volunteers, who know their communities well.
 The goal is always to choose the safest and most interesting routes possible, always using the best community resources such as trails, parks, and interesting sights.
 Some walks in rural or forest areas may be significantly more difficult, and this is always known in advance.
 The Canadian Volkssport Federation has a rating system for this purpose, and that information is shown for each and every event.
 It is an alpha-numeric code that may look like 1A, 2C, or 4D.
-The most strenous walk would be rated 5E.
+The most strenuous walk would be rated 5E.
 Ratings vary according to difficulty and surface terrain.